microsoft/SDN/SwitchConfigExamples/Cisco Nexus 3132 - Redundant TOR/README.md

             priority 140 forwarding-threshold lower 1 upper 140
             ip 10.0.10.65

-IMPORTANT: RDMA traffic must be on tSpineed VLANs.
-RDMA will not function properly if sent on an untSpineed interface.
+IMPORTANT: RDMA traffic must be on tagged VLANs.
+RDMA will not function properly if sent on an untagged interface.